AGIXLab/NLU-Course-Project-Build-GPT2/README.md

-# NLU Course Default Final Project: Build GPT-2
+# NLU Course Default Final Project: GPT and Downstream Tasks

 This is the default final project for the Natural Language Understanding class.